Awesome: Video Game Levels A To F

 - In Final Fantasy VII, the whole Shinra tower level.
 You get to raid the enemy HQ, fighting through the security floor by floor (assuming you chose not to sneak in), pick up a crapload of new useful weapons and materia as well as Red XIII, and you get to see Red XIII maul Hojo and then fight one of Hojo's monsters in the first of 4 awesome boss fights.
 On the way out, you're captured by the Turks and locked up.
 Everyone talks for a bit then falls asleep.
 When you wake up, the door is unlocked and you find everyone in the place has been slaughtered.
 You follow a blood trail to the top floor in one of the creepiest bits of the game.
 When you reach the top, you find the Shinra president impaled on Sephiroth's sword.
 Then the president's son shows up and proclaims himself the new boss of Shinra.
 Your party then splits up for two more bosses: Barret, Aeris and Red XIII take on the awesome but super hard Hundred-Gunner while Cloud goes head to head with Rufus.
 Then they all meet up again and steal a truck and a bike in an awesome CGI sequence and then comes one of the best mini-games ever: driving at breakneck speed down the freeway with Shinra troops in pursuit and you have to protect the truck as Cloud.
 On the bike.
 By slashing Shinra troops off their bikes with the Buster Sword.
 And this game determines how much health you have going into the next boss fight which starts immediately after against the Motor-Ball.
 And when you win, you get to leave Midgar and explore the world properly.

-- How about when the party returns to Midgar for the last time?
-The entire section of that game as the party comes back to more or less finish what they started the game doing; destroying Shinra for good.
+- When the party returns to Midgar for the last time; the entire section of that game as the party comes back to more or less finish what they started the game doing - destroying Shinra for good.
 Something about knowing the truth about Shinra and all the atrocities they committed made systematically taking down their hierarchy and eventually killing Hojo, the game's biggest monster, made the collapse of Shinra so rewarding.

 - The summit of Mount Gaia also qualifies (following That One Level of climbing the damn thing) for the FMV reveal of the Northern Crater and the section's place in the plot.
 For the whole game so far, you've been chasing Sephiroth around the world, and then you get to the end of the path and find out that you've been chasing JENOVA and Shinra's failed experiments and that Sephiroth himself has been summoning you from beyond the grave by manipulating your mind and memories.
 Then the game itself has a BSOD and when it comes to everyone has been separated, some of the party are going to be executed in an attempt to appease the public, manifestations of the planet's wrath are walking the earth, and a giant meteor is coming to kill everyone in the world.
 It's still a letdown.